Bills name Peterman starting quarterback

 McCarron was then traded to the Raiders on Saturday.

 By going with Peterman, the Bills avoid starting Allen against a defense known to dominate young quarterbacks.
-Ravens are 14-2 (.875) against rookie QBs at home.
-Under coach John Harbaugh, Baltimore has allowed four touchdowns to rookie QBs at M&T Bank Stadium while forcing 13 interceptions.
+The Ravens are 14-2 (.875) against rookie QBs at home.
+Under coach John Harbaugh, Baltimore has allowed four touchdowns to rookie QBs at M&T Bank Stadium while forcing 13 interceptions in 10 games.

 Peterman will be the Bills' 11th season-opening starting quarterback since 1997, their first season without Jim Kelly.
 The only teams with more season-opening starting QBs over that span are the Cleveland Browns (16), Washington Redskins (12) and Minnesota Vikings (12).
 The Arizona Cardinals and Tampa Bay Buccaneers also have had 11 over that span (including this season).